Yuria20/radix_CKKS/README.md

 # Improved Radix-based Approximate Homomorphic Encryption for Large Integers via Lightweight Bootstrapped Digit Carry
+### Update Logs
+- 2026.03.24 : The code failed to run correctly due to a typo in the filename when loading precomputed plaintexts.
+The filename has been corrected.

 ### 0. Acknowledgement
 Some of the helper functions, particularly those in \texttt{util\_XXX.go}, were written with the assistance of ChatGPT.